I have a confession.

 My business and my clients take up a lot of time.
 On top of that, I have a 5 week old baby boy and a 2 year old girl to care for.
 So trying to find time every day to get onto Twitter and Facebook sometimes feels impossible.
 So I will now confess: when it comes to social media, I’m pretty lazy and it’s one of those tasks that often gets dropped, even though I know that can be damaging to my business and my social media presence.

-Why I’m Reviewing Edgar
+Why I’m Reviewing the Edgar Social Media Scheduling Tool

 So that’s the background to why I started looking into using an automated tool to manage my social media presence, and after a lot of consideration I chose Edgar.
 The primary reason I chose it is because the founder – Laura Roeder, is someone I’ve followed for a long time, and I respect her knowledge and experience when it comes to social media.